Jacob Kingsbury: War of 1812

 During the War of 1812, Kingsbury was appointed to command the defenses of Newport, Rhode Island.
-He served as Inspector General for Military District No. 2 (comprising the states of Connecticut and Rhode Island) from April 8, 1813, to October 31, 1814.
+He was inspector general for Military District No. 2 (comprising the states of Connecticut and Rhode Island) from April 8, 1813, to October 31, 1814.
+He was among the American officers leading the American defense in Lyme, Connecticut during the April 9, 1814 raid on Essex, Connecticut.
+While serving as inspector general, command of Connecticut's military forces temporarily devolved onto him in May 1814 after Brigadier General Henry Burbeck was removed from command of District No. 2.
+Kingsbury was succeeded in command of the district in July 1814 by Brigadier General Thomas Humphrey Cushing.

-At the end of the war, Colonel Kingsbury was discharged from the Army on June 15, 1815 after 33 years of service to his country.
+At the end of the war, Colonel Kingsbury was discharged from the Army on June 15, 1815, after 36 years of service.

 He died on July 1, 1837, at his home in Franklin, Connecticut.
 He is buried in the Plains Cemetery in Franklin.

 Family

 He married Sally Palmer Ellis (1778–1857), by whom he had five sons and three daughters: